Skip to navigation Skip to content Skip to subnav

 (5) “Owner” for certificate of title purposes, means a person, other than a lienholder, having the property in or title to a vehicle.
 The term includes a person entitled to the use and possession of a vehicle subject to a security interest in another person, but excludes a lessee under a lease not intended as security.

-(6) “Security agreement” means a written agreement which reserves or creates a security interest.
+(6) “Security agreement” means a written agreement that reserves or creates a security interest.

 (9) “Vehicle” means a motor vehicle as defined by section 4 of this title.